Jhonnatan7br/Node.js_Services_-_RESTful_API/README.md

 ## Enhancing an HTTP Server with WebSockets

 WebSockets allow for two-way communication between browsers and servers.
 Similar to how HTTP protocol is built on top of the TCP protocol, the WebSocket protocol is built on top of the HTTP protocol.

+A new function called realtimeOrders has been added to the frontend code.
+It is invoked within the event listener function attached to the input event of the category selector and within the submit event of the add form.

+When a category is selected (or when a new item is added to a category), a WebSocket connection to ws://localhost:3000/orders/{category} is established with the selected category.
+The WebSocket connection (socket) listens for real-time messages sent from the server.

+This will not work until we have upgraded our mock service with server-side WebSocket functionality.
+To support these frontend changes, we need to support a  ws://localhost:3000/orders/{category} route.

+> - $ npm install @fastify/websocket

+Organize routes index.mjs and static app.js and index.html to respond to the new implemented websocket The fastify-websocket plugin enhances the fastify.get method.
+If an options object is passed as a second argument (instead of a route handler) which has the websocket property set to true